flaneurette/Natural-Grammar/README.md

        Past tense correction
        Paragraph identation

+# Installing

+The class can be installed via two methods, composer and manual installation.

+### Composer:

+	composer require flaneurette/natural-grammar:dev-main
+### Manual:

+Clone or download the dev-main or package if available.

 # Example code:
        $run     = new grammar();
        $text    = 'We were starting to ski downhill in my 1000$ camoflage suit, like I did a million times before.
 Then, I chnaged my mind.
 "Help!!!"
 I said.
 Jane heard me.
 She said: "What's wrong"?
 Oooooooouch!!!';